1. What is a California LLC?

 Each LLC is required to have an operating agreement.
 Your operating agreement is a legal document and governs the relationship between the LLC’s members and the manager.
 It also describes how decisions are made.
 Make sure that you fully understand your operating agreement, and that all the LLC’s members and the manager fully understand the operating agreement.

 You should have the operating agreement written by the LLC’s attorney, and approved by its members prior to its implementation.
-If you have any questions regarding what is required in an operating agreement, or need help creating an operating agreement, please feel free to contact us.
-Your operating agreement will also provide several requirements, for example when the members of the LLC will be holding meeting, and the frequency of those meetings, especially those meetings which are annual, special, require notices, and waving notices.
+If you have any questions regarding what is required in an operating agreement or need help creating an operating agreement, please feel free to contact us.
+Your operating agreement will also provide several requirements, for example when the members of the LLC will be holding a meeting, and the frequency of those meetings, especially those meetings which are annual, special, required notices and waving notices.

 15. Should your California LLC Hold Company Meetings?

 It is always wise to hold regular meetings whenever your LLC is making a big decision.
-You should have someone take notes (also known a minutes) and follow any rules or procedure that are spelled out in your operating agreement.
+You should have someone take notes (also known as minutes) and follow any rules or procedures that are spelled out in your operating agreement.

 Violating the LLC’s buy-sell agreement or operating agreement could open you up to personal liability, so it is important that you know and understand your LLC’s internal documents

 Based on the type of LLC you are, you may have further limitations placed on you by law.
 For example, if you are an S-Corporation, you may be limited from transferring membership interests due to a tax election, security regulation, and/or limitations within your operating agreement.
 Before taking any action to transfer or sell your ownership interest in your LLC, contact us, or speak with your attorney before doing so.